Update of previous post – BELOW – April/August 2016

 Three facts are established: higher warming, a small shift in the seasons, and a decreasing sea ice cover.
 In each scenario the two sea’s conditions play a decisive role.
 These conditions are impaired by wind farms, shipping, fishing, off shore drilling, under sea floor gas-pipe line construction and maintenance, naval exercise, diving, yachting, and so on, about little to nothing has been investigated and is understood.

-The facts are conclusive.
+Summary: The facts are conclusive.
 ‘Global Climate Change’ cannot cause a special rise in temperatures in Northern Europe, neither in the North Sea nor the Baltic or beyond.
 Any use of the oceans by mankind has an influence on thermo-haline structures within the water column from a few cm to 10m and more.
 Noticeable warmer winters in Europe are the logical consequence.